 Based on the type of terpenes in a given strain, the product will have a distinct smell or taste.
 Like cannabinoids, they can affect the experience that consumers report when consuming cannabis.

 Researchers have identified hundreds of terpenes, but these are some of the most dominant ones:

 The specific effects of different terpenes are not yet well understood.
 Some consumers report that myrcene has a relaxing, sedative effect, while others claim that limonene elevates one’s mood.
 Terpenes may work together with cannabinoids in an “entourage effect” to create unique experiences.

 Depending on how a consumer ingests cannabis, the terpenes may be more or less noticeable.
-For example, when smoking cannabis, it’s difficult to detect varying flavours due to the high temperature that the flower is heated to.
-But when cannabis is vapourized or consumed using a dab rig, the flavour profiles become more pronounced.
+For example, when smoking cannabis, it’s difficult to detect varying flavors due to the high temperature that the flower is heated to.
+But when cannabis is vaporized or consumed using a dab rig, the flavor profiles become more pronounced.

 Still, many of the mechanisms behind the effects of terpenes are unknown.
 Now that cannabis has been legalized across Canada, we look forward to what emerging studies will reveal about both cannabinoids and terpenes!

 Different Types of Cannabis

 When you’re shopping for cannabis, you’ll notice that there are a few commonly available strains.
 From cannabis Sativa to Indica, there are several important distinctions between the strains.
 What distinguishes one from another, and why do consumers report different effects after consuming them?